 A plea is an answer to the charges against you.
 You must enter a plea of guilty, no contest or not guilty.

 Your “plea” may follow a “plea negotiation” with the City Prosecutor, either on your own or through your attorney.
 The City Prosecutor is not required to conduct plea negotiations with you.

 If you are not represented by an attorney, you may have an opportunity to speak with the City Prosecutor when you appear in court for your arraignment.
 You may also set an appointment with a City Prosecutor after your initial appearance by calling 785-587-2451.
 The prosecutor has no obligation to discuss your case with you, although the City Prosecutors will do so in most cases.
 If you are represented by an attorney, the prosecutor must discuss your case with your attorney.

 If you call before your scheduled arraignment date, a Court Clerk may grant a one-time continuance of your arraignment date.
-The continuance will be for an arraignment docket within one week of your current arraignment date.
+The continuance will be for an arraignment docket no more than three weeks of your current arraignment date.

 If you had insurance coverage on the vehicle at the time the ticket was issued, you may bring proof of such coverage to the Court Clerk on or before your arraignment date.
 If you did not have insurance on the vehicle at the time the ticket was issued, you must appear in court on your arraignment date.
 If there was not an accident involved, and this is your first offense for no proof of liability insurance, you may apply for a diversion.

 If the Municipal Court is on a delayed schedule or closed for inclement weather, Court staff will reschedule any impacted appearances and/or docket for the next available time and notify each individual.

 If an individual who is scheduled to appear in Court cannot appear due to inclement weather, the individual shall contact the Court prior to the scheduled appearance.
 Inclement weather or school closings do not automatically “excuse” an individual’s failure to appear.